ramzibou0735/aerial-autonomy-stack/README.md

 ## TODOs

-- Add heading in ardupilot VTOL takeoff(use local position setpoint?)
+- Add altitude in ardupilot VTOL/quad landing write RTL_ALT for quad INTEGER centimeters (warn that it will not lower if already higher) write Q_RTL_ALT for vtol INTEGER meters

-- Add altitude in ardupilot VTOL/quad landing (param?)
+- 8p Add heading in ardupilot VTOL takeoff(use local position setpoint?)
-- Add heading in ardupilot VTOL landing (with loiter descent)
+- 9p Add heading in ardupilot VTOL landing (with loiter descent)

-- Implement ardupilot VTOL orbit
+- 11p Implement ardupilot VTOL orbit

   # VTOL
   # Upload and start a WP mission (first waypoint (id 0) is dummy, 16 is wp, 17 is loiter unlimted, frame 3 is global with alt w.r.t. home)